 People convicted of class 2 misdemeanors in Colorado can keep their guns unless the offense involved domestic violence.

 Our experienced Colorado criminal defense lawyers want to provide legal help to you and fight for the best possible outcome.
 Our Colorado law firm fights to get criminal charges reduced or dismissed while avoiding a jail sentence.
-Contact our law offices for a free criminal case evaluation.
+Contact our law offices for a criminal case evaluation.
 We help clients throughout the state of Colorado, including Denver, Colorado Springs, Boulder, Golden, and more.